squinkylabs/SquinkyVCV/docs/sq.md

 **Tempo** determines the tempo when the Clock Rate is set to internal.

-**Run/Stop** button.
-At the moment it is labeled "preset".
-It has a green LED next to it that indicates running.
-This is modeled on the run button in clocked.
+**Run/Stop** button that changes color to  indicate when it's running.
+The runs state is controlled from this button, as well as the external run input.
+Either of them can start and stop the sequencer.
+This button is modeled on the run button in "Clocked", from Impromptu Modular.

 **Scroll mode** button enabled scrolling while running.